Ah, the dog days of summer.

 Cut up the strawberries and slightly puree them.
 Combine with simple syrup and fruit wine.
 Stir slightly.
 Pour into popsicle molds and freeze overnight.
 Yum!

-And before we leave the subject of strawberries entirely, here’s one more.
-We recently discovered the tangy, cool beauty of a granita.
+And before we leave the subject of desserts entirely, here’s one more.
+Before summer ends, be sure and discover the tangy, cool beauty of a granita.
 “Granita” is the Italian term for an “ice” or frozen dessert made with fruit or fruit juice.
 Here’s one using our Strawberry Dessert Wine.

 Strawberry Lime Granita

 1 pound fresh strawberries

 Put berries, wine and water in food processor.
 Process till smooth.
 Add the lime juice.